s-nicholson/summer-of-q/conways-game-of-life/README.md

 - `printGrid()` - Displays the grid using block characters
 - `gridsEqual()` - Compares two grids for equality to detect stabilization
 - `createGrid()` - Creates a square grid with a blinker pattern
+- `createRandomGrid()` - Creates a square grid with randomly populated cells

 The program automatically detects when the board has stabilized (oscillating between two states) and exits early to avoid boring repetitive output.